 How do seniors get admitted to a skilled nursing center?

 Seniors are often discharged after a three-night hospital stay to a center that provides the appropriate level of care recommended by the physician.
-Sometimes a physician may refer from the home setting.
+Another way someone could enter is from home, possibly through a physician referral or similar means.

 Are families prepared for the need for senior care?